 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 E38/2889 is 100% owned by Montezuma Mining Company Limited and is in good standing and there are no known impediments to maintaining a licence to operate in the area.
 The land on which E38/2889 is situated within Aboriginal Reserve 20396.
 Montezuma Mining Company Limited has obtained "Mining Entry Permits" to operate within the licence area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Very little exploration has been undertaken in the area of E38/2889 previously.
 The most detailed work was carried out by WMC during the mid-1990's where they collected -75um soil samples on a regional scale.
 WMC did not follow-up the low tenor anomalies they defined in the current work area at the time.
 Geology Deposit type, geological setting and style of mineralisation.
 Not enough information has been gathered to adequately define the precise geology in the area as it is largely covered in recent sand.
 Early observations indicate that the mineralisation present at Yamarna appears to be part of a typical Yilgarn Craton, Archaean, shear hosted, meso-thermal style system.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 See appendix to the release.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used No top-cuts have been applied when reporting results.
-First assay from the interval in question is reported (i.e. Au1).
-Aggregate sample assays calculated using a length weighted average.
+First assay from the interval in question is reported (i.e. Au1) unless the interval is very high grade and duplicates performed erratically due to nuggety gold.
+In such cases, an average of several determinations has been reported.